ANSHURAJ11/LAMMPSatOU/README.md

 ## OSCER

 First, [request a user account](https://www.ou.edu/oscer/support/accounts/new_account) at OSCER.
 While requesting for an OSCER account, one needs to specify his/her group name.
 If you are a member of the CM<sup>3</sup> lab, specify “cm3atou” as your group name.
 For all other new users, use your own group name.
-If you use an incorrect group name in your request, there is a chance your request will be delayed or even denied.
+If you use an incorrect group name in your request, your request may be delayed or even denied.

 Wait for the user account to be approved --- you will receive an email.
 In what follows, I will assume that your account is `username` and your password is `username-pw`.